Bath’s Original Theatre Royal and Masonic Hall Museum

 During the tour you'll experience the ambience of one of the grandest Masonic Halls in the country whilst learning more about the building’s past.
 You will see the original scenery loft and stand on the stage where Sarah Siddons, the finest tragic actress of the eighteenth century, received the adulation of her audiences.
 You will also visit the chapel where Bishop Baines would prepare before delivering his fiery sermons and enter the vaults where exiled French nobility were once buried.
 Here you will view one of the finest collections of rare Masonic artefacts in the world.

 Admission to Bath’s Original Theatre Royal is through guided tour only.
-Tickets for the tours are available on the door or can be purchased in advance from the Visitor Information Centre and online through Bath Box Office.
+Tickets for the tours are available on the door or can be purchased in advance online through Bath Box Office.